USEL Program Details

-Students may choose to engage in this self-initiated learning experience as a credit bearing project or a non-credit bearing one.
-However, the USEL Program will not support Final Year Project, Final Year Thesis, or any courses other than the USEL course.
+In order to encourage students to develop their own project ideas, the School of Engineering is providing student-driven practicum opportunities to UG students through the Undergraduate Student-initiated Experiential Learning Program.
+Students may choose to engage in this self-initiated learning experience as a credit bearing project or a non-credit bearing one under the guidance of a faculty member of School of Engineering, while at least one of the team members must be an undergraduate student with an Engineering Major.
+However, the USEL Program will not support Final Year Project, Final Year Thesis, or any other course-related project.

 Please view the Undergraduate Student-initiated Experiential Learning (USEL) Program for the application procedure, deadlines and requirements of the program.